 I like sangria.
 Can you tell?

 Our visit to Cala Millor was memorable and very enjoyable!
 Next time we visit we hope to explore the east side of the island with attractions such as the Palma Cathedral; Royal Palace of La Almudaina; Sant Francesc Church; and Bellver Castle, home to Mallorca’s history museum.
 A snorkeling excursion is on the list, too!

-Fun fact: Take bike ride north of Cala Millor and stop at Cala Bona.
+Fun fact: Take a bike ride north of Cala Millor and stop at Cala Bona.
 The site has beautiful views where the edge of the Cala Millor inlet is visible.
 There are also plenty of places to stop for a quick dip or bite to eat!